Cercospora leaf spot

 Background

-Soybeans in Pitt County were being scouted and observed 85% of the field was affected by browning and yellowing in the crown and pods as well as signs of insect chewing.
-The discolorization was localized.
+Soybeans in Pitt County were being scouted and observed 85% of the field was affected by browning and yellowing in the crown and pods.
+The discoloration was localized.
 The site is in a high area.
+The plants exhibited signs of insect chewing and chlorosis.

 Conclusion